-- First, it’s a foolproof way of ensuring that you don’t miss out on showing gratitude for every referral.
+First, it’s a simple way to ensure that you don’t miss out on showing gratitude to your clients for each referral.

-- And finally, there would be no confusion on what your clients will get in return for their referrals since expectations are set from the get-go.
+And finally, there's no confusion for your clients on what they'll get in return for their referrals as expectations are set from the get-go.

-In creating a referral reward program, you should design a system that is simple enough to be understood by anyone and sustainable for you to offer it multiple times.
+In creating a referral reward program, you should design a system that is simple enough to be understood by anyone and sustainable for you to offer it to anyone that's interested.

-2. Find Service Partners with the Same Clients
+2. Find Service Partners with the Same Client Profile

-Partnering with people that work with the same client-base as your agency can create a constant stream of client referrals.
+Partnering with people that work with the same client profile as your agency can create a constant stream of new referrals.

 Do you offer PPC and SEO but not web design?
 Give a local design agency a free SEO audit and on-site optimization.
-Establishing yourself as an expert will generate long-term payoffs.
-The local design agency will remember your agency when their clients ask for SEO recommendations.
+Establishing yourself as an expert can generate long-term payoffs as the local design agency will remember your agency when their clients ask for SEO recommendations.

 3. Cultivate Your Relationship with Top Clients

-While the basic rule is to nurture your relationship with all your clients, it’s also a common practice to pay more attention to those who bring in more business to you or to those who are very well connected (the same idea works with local reviews).
+While a basic rule-of-thumb is to nurture your agency-client relationship with all your clients, it’s also a common to pay more attention to those who bring in more business to you or to those who are very well connected (the same idea works with local reviews).

 This is why a lot of agencies go the extra mile in taking care of these clients.
-Some efforts include treating them to lunch or even sending one of your executives to play golf with them.
-Although these may seem frivolous to others, these efforts usually pay off in the form of qualified referrals.
+Some efforts include treating them to lunch or sending them company swag.
+Although these may seem frivolous to others, showing that you value their business can often pay off in the form of qualified referrals.

 For digital-based agencies, some ideas may include sending personalized “Thank You” cards or gifts.
 Your tokens of appreciation may be free updates or upgrades to their subscriptions.
-You can even casually mention them in your content to show them how much you value their presence in your company.
-Regardless of the nature of your business, the main thing to do is to be more proactive in anticipating the needs of these VIPs.
+You can also mention them in your content to send them additional traffic.
+Regardless of the nature of your business, the main thing to do is to be more proactive in anticipating the needs of these VIP clients.

 4. Work on Your Reputation First and the Referrals will Follow

-For agencies that are new to the game, it’s important to establish your reputation first.
+For agencies that are new to the industry, it’s important to establish your reputation first.

-Remember, referrals are considered social currencies – no one would want to endorse you and put their names on the line without a guarantee that you won’t embarrass them with your service or product.
-This is why it’s crucial to set a remarkable standard for everyone in your company to follow and stick with them in all your endeavors.
+Remember, referrals are considered social currency—no one would want to endorse you and put their names on the line without a guarantee that you won’t embarrass them with your service or product.
+That's why it’s crucial to set a remarkable standard for everyone in your company to follow and stick with them in all your endeavors.

-Newcomers, especially those with minimal experience to capitalize on, must constantly monitor their work regardless of how big or small the projects are.
+Newcomers, especially those with limited previous experience to fall back on, must constantly monitor their work regardless of how big or small the projects are.
 It’s also equally important to know how the rest of the world sees your brand, so it would be a good idea to set up alerts on apps like Google Alerts or Mention.

 You can also ask your clients for feedback via email, a survey, or phone interviews.
-Last but not least, social media sites are great platforms to gather information on your customer service and brand reputation as well.
+Last but not least, social media sites are great platforms to gather information on your customer service and brand reputation.

-A major roadblock in obtaining referrals from your clients is that they don’t really know how – they are unsure about how to recommend you and who to recommend your products or services to (once again, this is especially true for agencies).
-For some, it would appear too risky to blindly vouch for your agency.
+A major roadblock in obtaining referrals from your clients is that they don’t really know how to send one—they're unsure about how to recommend you and who exactly to recommend your products or services to (once again, this is especially true for agencies).
+For some, it might appear too risky to blindly vouch for your agency.
 Eliminate this risk by being specific on what you’re looking for in a customer.

 Describe your services or products and explain how these could help your ideal client.
 Share your pricing plans and point out examples of customers who would most likely be interested in what you have to offer.